-Be honest about what your spending habits are, how much you make, and how much debt you have.
+- Be honest about your spending habits, how much you make, and how much debt you have.

 8) Invest in good life insurance cover

-Life insurance is an essential part of any couple financial planning because it will help provide a monthly income for your spouse if the unthinkable happens.
+Life insurance is essential to any couple’s financial planning because it will help provide a monthly income for your spouse if the unthinkable happens.

-This can help make things easier on them so that they don’t have to worry about money as much, at a time when their life will be going through enough changes.
-So now that you know what’s best, invest in some good life insurance cover before it becomes too late.
+This can help make things easier for them so that they don’t have to worry about money as much at a time when their life will be going through enough changes.
+So now that you know what’s best, invest in some good life insurance coverage before it becomes too late.